ProDataMan/AfroTechAI/Azure_and_Generative_AI.md

 **Visual**: Screenshot of Azure Machine Learning Studio showing dataset upload.

-**Step 1: Sign into Azure Machine Learning Studio**
-Go to [Azure Machine Learning Studio](https://ml.azure.com/) and sign in.
+***Step 1: Sign into Azure Machine Learning Studio*** Go to Azure Machine Learning Studio and sign in.

-**Step 2: Create a new workspace**
+***Step 2: Create a new workspace***
 Click "Create new workspace," choose your subscription, resource group, and region, and provide a name for the workspace.

-**Step 3: Upload your dataset**
+***Step 3: Upload your dataset***
-In the "Datasets" section, click "Create dataset" and upload a CSV file with business data, such as sales or customer churn.
+In the “Assets" section, click “Data" then click create.
+On the DataType page Give the Dataset a name and under Type choose File as the source and click next.
+On the Data source page select From local files and click next On the Destination storage type page accept the defaults and click next On the File selection page click the Upload File button then find and upload the previously downloaded CustomerChurn.csv then click
+On the Review page double check your settings then click Create

 :::

 ## **Types of Cloud Deployments**